hafele/website/navigating_politics.md

 If our core principles are going to be useful, they cannot be inconsistent with one another.
 For example, if my core principles are "do A" and "don't do A", then what exactly do I do?
 Often, contradictions are much more difficult to identify; even the principles I list above may be contradictory in certain scenarios.
 So we have to step back and think more deeply about how our principles conflict with one another.
 With that being said, a worthy goal is to reduce inconsistencies as much as possible.
 When they do arise, we should think deeply about why the inconsistencies exist, and if necessary, change them to make them more robust.

 ### 2.2 Reduce Ambiguity
 We should also try to make our core principles clear and unambiguous.
-For example, “follow the Bible” is actually quite unclear, as <a href="https://www.pewforum.org/religious-landscape-study/christians/christian/">Christians interpret the Bible differently</a>.
+For example, “follow the Bible” is quite unclear, as <a href="https://www.pewforum.org/religious-landscape-study/christians/christian/">Christians interpret the Bible differently</a>.
 Should the Bible be followed in a literal sense?
 What about instances when the Bible provides guidance that appears contradictory?
 Or what if certain elements of the Bible conflict with other core principles?
 In this case, core principles can be derived by thinking more deeply about one's interpretation of the Bible.
 Making our core principles unambiguous will help reduce confusion once applied to real-world scenarios.
 Similarly, navigators need to see light from the lighthouses clearly to guide them along their ways.

 ### 2.3 Recognize Limitations
 Sometimes, our principles may not mesh well with those of others, and therefore they may have limited use in forming real-world political views.
 As an extreme example, consider the core principle that “all life should end.”
 One is fully entitled to hold that principle, but it's completely useless when dealing with real issues.
 This is important because politics, by definition, is concerned with interactions between many people.
-We need our lighthouses to be built by the water so seafarers can actually use them, not 100 miles inland.
+We need our lighthouses to be built by the water, not 100 miles inland, so seafarers can actually use them.

 ### 2.4 Refine
 Simply put, it's healthy to challenge our core principles, especially in the context of new information.
 While it may feel like challenging our deeply held principles threatens our very identities, we shouldn't be afraid to change.
 Rather, we should strive to make openness to change a part of our identities.
 Sometimes, lighthouses need upgraded lighting, or they need to be built a little higher.
 Other times, the sea has changed so much that the presence of the lighthouse is no longer needed, and a new one needs to be built elsewhere.